wiklunden/wiklunden/README.md

 - 👋 Hi, I’m @wiklunden
-- 👀 I’m interested in computer engineering and design.
+- 👀 I’m interested in computer science, art and design.
 - 🌱 I’m currently studying 'Data Structures and Algorithms' and 'Cryptography'.
 - 📫 How to reach me: Milton#8481 on Discord.